odogwudafe/ssh-dashboard/README.md

 - Press `Enter` to connect and view the dashboard
 - While in the dashboard, press `c` to return to host selection to add/remove hosts
 - Press `n` to cycle through connected hosts (like tmux sessions)
+- Press `t` to toggle overview mode, showing all selected hosts at once with GPU pressure summaries
 - All connections remain active - no need to reconnect!

 ### Configuration